jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-self-hosting-umbrel-os.md

 4. Select "Continue without updating" to save some time during installation
 ![1](/assets/public-2/12.png)
 5. Select "Done" five times to use the default options on the Keyboard, Installation, Network, Proxy and Mirror configuration screens
-6. Select "Done" on the Guided storage configuration screen and make sure to "Use an entire disk", you can also "Encrypt the LVM group with LUKS" if you prefer to ecnrypt your installation
+6. Select "Done" on the Guided storage configuration screen and make sure to "Use an entire disk", you can also "Encrypt the LVM group with LUKS" if you prefer to encrypt your installation
 ![1](/assets/public-2/18.png)
 7. Select "Done" and "Continue" on the Storage configuration screen
 ![1](/assets/public-2/20.png)